slatedocs/slate/source/includes/_payouts.md

 Note that you can also download statements in PDF and CSV formats if you replace statement.json with statement.csv or statement.pdf respectively in the above URL.

-**NB!** This endpoint is subject to [additional authentication requirements] (#payouts-guide-api-access-strong-customer-authentication).
+**NB!** This endpoint is subject to [additional authentication requirements] (#payouts-guide-strong-customer-authentication).
 The additional authentication is only required once every 90 days, viewing the statement on the website or in the mobile app counts towards that as well.

 ### Response